-Next Stop: Azores Fringe Festival in Pico
+Next stop: the 2017 Azores Fringe Festival in Pico Island

 Most of you probably don’t know this, but, in general, the Azoreans are incredibly creative.
 Part of it might be genetic, and part of it might be due to the make-do personality islanders are forced to develop.

-I’d say because the Azores are not a huge vacation resort that only opens for business from June to September (you’d be surprised how many people email me asking about tips on things to do in the rest of the year).
+I’d say because the Azores are not a vacation resort that only opens for business from June to September.
+You’d be surprised how many people email me asking for tips on things to do for the rest of the year.
 To say that I’m incredibly curious to see a little of the 5th edition of this festival in action is an understatement.

 I’m a firm believer that if you want things to happen, you have to make them happen.
 However, I feel like most people have a biased image of the Portuguese (and I’ll include the Azoreans in the mix) as lazy folks who are always mourning something or complaining about fate, or lingering in the past.
 As much as it might seem quirky to portray us like that, that’s not how it is.